cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 externally at first will allow for more rapid iteration, without disrupting the core Cloud Foundry runtime.

-During phase two, the shim logic will be integrated into the Cloud Foundry lifecycle itself, allowing for "native" Paketo buildpack support.
-The details of this integration will be decided once phase one is complete.

 ### Shim at Build Time